gerald-corzo/hitools/README.md

 Spatiotemporal analysis of extreme events
 Tracking of spatial patterns
-Categorization of spatial forms and its comparison
+Categorization of spatial forms and its comparison Tracking Airmasses to find contributions of water in a basin per month Forecasting drought
+Forecasting floods
+Analysisng syncronicity

 Modelling with convolutional networks